soithangsing/frontEndMentor-notifications/README.md

 I also want more projects to fiddle with the DOM and APIs as I believe they are integral to becoming a fully-fledged front-end developer.

+After viewing the desktop solution I guess I could have centered the notification more in the middle with lesser width, as of now it stretches a lot.
+Will fix it down the road!

 ## Author

 - Website - [Soilianmang Thangsing](https://blissful-clarke-77b2ef.netlify.app/)